concussionjs/concussionjs-core/README.md

     </body>
 ```

-Your API would be auto-generated / customized based on the objects you declare, in this case the generated API would be built around the contacts objects and single property "name"
+Your API would be auto-generated / customized based on the objects you declare.
+In this case the generated API would be built around the contacts objects and its single property, "name"

 ```
     $cjs.contacts.readRecords(function(records){